alebon/caladesi-framework/caladesi-orientdb/README.md

 // Find single ship with color green and name Lola val greenLola = (shipRepository find where ShipEntity.color eqs "green" and ShipEntity.name eqs "Lola" limit 1 ex).head

+// Check for related company (we assume that greenLola was found) greenLola.company.is match {
+  case Some(company) => // Do something with the company
+  case None => // There is no company related
+}
 ```

 ##Getting Started with Caladesi Framework OrientDB